Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Experimental Results

 \subsubsection{Training}

-During training, we applied binned classification and soft stage-wise regression to estimate head pose from a single RGB image, as in~\citep{yang2019fsanet}.
-Our method was trained for 100 epochs on the 300W-LP dataset following the recipe from DeiT.
-The training utilized AdamW optimizer with consine learning rate scheduling and an initial learning rate $2.5\times 10^{-3}$.
-Batch size is set to 96.
-During training and evaluation, all images are cropped around the face to include the whole head, resized to $32\times 32$, and normalized using the mean and standard deviation from ImageNet dataset~\citep{deng2009imagenet}.
+We apply binned classification and soft stage-wise regression to estimate head pose from a single RGB image.
+Models are trained for 100 epochs on the 300W-LP dataset following the recipe from DeiT \cite{touvron2021deit}, with AdamW, cosine learning rate scheduling, and an initial learning rate $2.5\times 10^{-3}$.
+Input images are cropped to include the full head and normalized with ImageNet statistics \cite{deng2009imagenet}, using a batch size of 96.
+We use the official repositories for baselines\footnote{ FSA-Net: https://github.com/shamangary/FSA-Net, \\ {TriNet: https://github.com/anArkitek/TriNet\_WACV2021,} \\ {TokenHPE-V2: https://github.com/zc2023/TokenHPE,} \\ {6DoF-HPE: https://github.com/Redhwan-A/6DoFHPE,} \\{6DRepNet: https://github.com/thohemp/6DRepNet360.} \\}.